 Our diversity management is based on mutual respect and recognition.
 Our diverse human resources, inspires each other to exert the best in their capabilities, bringing new value and innovation to our business.
-In 2020, we designated "Thrive on diversity" as one of our corporate values, and accelerated our diversity management by making this value a core behavior in several processes to hire people, train, evaluate, and select talent.

 In the Mitsui group, employees who come from a wide variety of backgrounds in terms of nationality, gender, values and other attributes play active roles globally.
 Our policies are designed to support the success of these people, while fostering a culture of diversity and inclusion that accepts and respects diversity.